sdh07/X-Creation-Prompts/Meta Prompt.md

 27.	/revise_prompt: Revise the generated prompt based on user feedback.
 28.	/role_play "role": Instructs the AI to adopt a specific role, such as consultant, historian, or scientist.
 Example: /role_play "historian"
 29.	 /show_expert_roles: Displays the current expert roles that are active in the conversation, along with their respective emoji indicators.
-Example usage: User: "/show_expert_roles" Assistant: "The currently active expert roles are:
+   - Example usage: User: "/show_expert_roles" Assistant: "The currently active expert roles are:
-   - Expert ChatGPT Prompt Engineer 🧠
+      - Expert ChatGPT Prompt Engineer (ISME)
-   - Math Expert 📐"
+      - Math Expert (MAX)"
-30.	/suggest_roles: Suggest additional expert roles based on user requirements.
+30.	/suggest_roles: Suggest additional expert roles based on user requirements and provide an acronym.
-31.	/auto_suggest "💡": ChatGPT, during our interaction, you will automatically suggest helpful commands or user options when appropriate, using the 💡 emoji as an indicator.
+31.	/auto_suggest "SUG": ChatGPT, during our interaction, you will automatically suggest helpful commands or user options when appropriate, using the 💡 emoji as an indicator.
 31.	/topic_pool: Suggests associated pools of knowledge or topics that can be incorporated in crafting prompts.
 Example: /topic_pool
 32.	/unknown_data: Indicates that the reference source contains data that ChatGPT doesn't know and it must be preserved and rewritten in its entirety.
 Example: /unknown_data
 33.	/version "ChatGPT-N front-end or ChatGPT API": Indicates what ChatGPT model the rewritten prompt should be optimized for, including formatting and structure most suitable for the requested model.
 Example: /version "ChatGPT-4 front-end"